 Proteolytic enzymes are known to …

 - Slow the aging process.
-Natural production of proteolytic enzymes drops around age 27; in fact, a baby’s supply of enzymes are 100 times higher than an elderly person’s.
+Natural production of proteolytic enzymes drops significantly starting around age 27; in fact, a baby’s supply of enzymes are 100 times higher than an elderly person’s.
 That’s one of the reasons muscle soreness and joint pain slowly increase over a lifespan.

 It’s nearly impossible to replace your store of proteolytic enzymes through diet alone, even if you eat a great diet of all organic foods.
 But you can safely and easily replace them through supplementation.
 Unlike many vitamins, you literally cannot get too many enzymes.

-When one considers how helpful they are for reversing damage in your cardiovascular system … inflammation from diabetes … and even erectile dysfunction, it’s essential to find a high quality proteolytic enzyme supplement for daily use.
+When one considers how helpful they are for reversing damage in your cardiovascular system… inflammation from diabetes… and even erectile dysfunction, it’s essential to find a high quality proteolytic enzyme supplement for daily use.

 There are precious few proteolytic enzyme supplements on the market.
 But you can get the world’s most potent proteolytic enzyme supplement right here at the Healthy Back Institute®.
 It’s called Heal-n-Soothe®.